Track3/hermit/README.md

 We only have built-in support for Disqus at the moment, if that doesn't fit your needs, you can just add html to site's `layouts/partials/comments.html`

+##### Add extra header
+If you want to load something(like *custom javascript*, *google fonts* etc.) in every page with header, then you can add them inside site's `layouts/partials/extra-headers.html`.

+##### Add custom analytics
+If you prefer to use different analytics system other than google analytics, then add them inside `layouts/partials/analytics.html`.

 #### Add custom css

 For adding custom css to the theme, you need to assign an array of references in `config.toml` like following: